wp-plugins/postman-smtp/readme.txt

 1. Choose the Save Changes button.
 1. Choose the *Request Permission from Google* button and follow the instructions.
 1. Send yourself a test e-mail.

+postman is developed on OS X Macports PHP 5.2.17 and Apache 2.2.29 Postman is tested in a [Red Hat OpenShift](http://www.openshift.com/) environment.

 == Screenshots ==